hank-ehly/get-native.com/docs/pages/05_api.md

 # GET /categories

-Returns a list of the current video categories and their topics.
+Returns a list of the current video categories and their subcategories.

 ```
 GET https://api.get-native.com/categories